mtstickney/mtstickney.github.com/content/blog/20170508-pipes_and_permissions.md

 Title: Pipes and Permissions
 Date: 2017-05-08
 Category: blog
-Tags: worklog, systems programming, windows
+Tags: work challenge, systems programming, windows

 _The third in a [series](/tag/work-challenge.html) of technical challenges encountered in the course of trying to get work done._